alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 ### Running the FVP without the UI

-If there is a need to run the FVP without the UI (e.g running the FVP inside of a docker container), it can be done as follows:
+If there is a need to run the FVP without the UI (e.g. running the FVP inside a Docker container), it can be done as follows.

 Add `-C mps3_board.visualisation.disable-visualisation=1` and `-C mps3_board.telnetterminal0.start_telnet=0`
 to the command line arguments when starting the FVP.
 For example: